dcsndevs/haven-hub/README.md

  - [Image Resizer](https://imageresizer.com/) and [Tiny Png](https://tinypng.com/) were used to respectively resize and compress all the images on this site.
  - [Ezgif.com](https://ezgif.com/) was used to covert videos to the animated gif images that was used to show live tests.
  - [Screenshot & Screen Recorder](https://ezgif.com/) was used to record live tests and used to create videos therefore.
- - [Am I Responsive](ami.responsivedesign.is) website was used to simultaneously display how the site looks on different screen sizes.
+ - [Am I Responsive](https://ami.responsivedesign.is/) website was used to simultaneously display how the site looks on different screen sizes.
+ - [CANVA](https://canva.com/) website was used to edit and design images.

 ### Acknowledgements: